 The guardianship process involves several stages:

-• Filing the Petition: Once all necessary information is collected, the next step is to file a formal petition with the court.
-This petition outlines the need for guardianship and includes evidence that supports the application.
+- Filing the Petition: Once all necessary information is collected, the next step is to file a formal petition with the appropriate court.
+For Monmouth County residents, this means filing with the Probate Part of the Superior Court in Freehold.

 Contested Guardianship Proceedings

 Although most guardianship petitions go through the legal system quickly, there are instances when the appointment may be challenged.
 Sometimes, an individual might object to guardianship and claim that they are able to manage their affairs without the help of a guardian.
-Another scenario is when another family member files a petition to become a guardian.
+In other cases, a family member may file a competing petition to become the guardian.

-The guardianship attorneys at the Matus Law Group understand the difficulties involved in these situations and will work with you one-on-one to create a plan that will ensure your loved one receives the support and care he or she requires.
-Even though court proceedings are not always easy, we know how overwhelming and confusing they can be.
-This is especially true if it’s your first time dealing with the legal system.
+The guardianship attorneys at the Matus Law Group understand the difficulties involved in these situations.
+We can work with you one-on-one to create a plan that ensures your loved one receives the support and care he or she requires.
+We know how overwhelming and confusing dealing with the legal system can be.
 Our lawyers will answer all your questions and make every effort to ensure that the process is as smooth and quick as possible.

 Contact Guardianship Attorneys at the Matus Law Group Today

-It’s always a good idea to hire a New Jersey attorney who knows the process well to help you with your application.
-A skilled lawyer may be able to help you understand your role and help you avoid making mistakes when it comes to guardianship.
-The Matus Law Group’s team of professionals can walk you through the application process and represent you if a hearing is necessary.
-Please contact us for more information.
+It’s always wise to hire a New Jersey guardianship attorney who knows the process well to help you with your application.
+A skilled lawyer can help you understand your role and avoid making mistakes when it comes to guardianship.
+Whether you’re located in Toms River or Red Bank, elsewhere in Monmouth County, or anywhere throughout New Jersey, The Matus Law Group’s team of experienced guardianship lawyers in New Jersey can walk you through the application process and represent you if a hearing becomes necessary.
+Contact us today at (732) 785-4453 to schedule a consultation.